 i) Book Value: An asset's book value is equal to its carrying value on the balance sheet, and companies calculate it netting the asset against its accumulated depreciation.
-Book value is also the net asset value of a company calculated as total assets minus intangible assets (patents, goodwill) and liabilities.
-For the initial outlay of an investment, book value may be net or gross of expenses such as trading costs, sales taxes, service charges and so on.

-Book value is also known as "net book value" and, in the U.K., "net asset value."
 As the accounting value of a firm, book value has two main applications:

 - 1. It serves as the total value of the company's assets that shareholders would theoretically receive if a company were liquidated. - 2.
-When compared to the company's market value, book value can indicate whether a stock is under- or overpriced.
+When compared to the company's market value, book value can indicate whether a stock is under-or overpriced - ii) Salvage Value: Salvage value is the estimated resale value of an asset at the end of its useful life.
+Salvage value is subtracted from the cost of a fixed asset to determine the amount of total depreciation.